sidsethupathi/sidsethupathi.github.io/_posts/2015-10-31-project-for-individual-excellence.md

 ## 2. Creative: practicing the piano

 For about 15 years of my life, I took piano lessons.
-However, for the early portion of those 15 years, I absolutely hated practicing (sorry if you are reading this, Ms. Andersen).
+However, for the early portion of those 15 years, I didn't enjoy practicing (sorry if you are reading this, Ms. Andersen).
 \\
 \\
 Fast forward to this year when one of my closest friends asked my to play the piano in his wedding, to which I excitedly responded yes.
-It only dawned on me after the fact that I hadn't played the piano for an audience in over 4 years.
+It only dawned on me after the fact that I hadn't played for an audience in over 4 years.
 This meant meaningful practice, something that has eluded me since I stopped taking lessons.
 \\
 \\
 Preparing for the wedding reminded me how much fun it is to learn music.
 Even better, it sparked my interest in playing the piano with purpose once again.